0307lee/AutoCrawler/README.md

 1. Install Chrome

-2. pip install -r requirements.txt
+2. pip install -r requirements.txt  (in CMD)

-3. Write search keywords in keywords.txt
+3. Write search keywords in keywords.txt  (in Folder)

-4. **Run "main.py"**
+4. **Run "main.py"**  (in CMD, changes directories to Install directory)

-5. Files will be downloaded to 'download' directory.
+5. Files will be downloaded to 'download' directory. (in Folder_ Wait 3mins)

 # Arguments